| | |

 But what is Christmas without carols?
 School choirs make several appearances, with children dressed in traditional costumes travelling from all over the country to perform.

-Music from the stage is relayed via speakers throughout the square, to enhance the festive feel for everyone. |
+Music from the stage is relayed via speakers throughout the market, enhancing the festive feel for all visitors. |

 | |

-Wenceslas Square also has a stage, and puts on a similar programme of Christmas themed performances, but on a smaller scale.
-Here, musicians and performers appear from Thursday to Sunday, from 4pm to 6pm. | |
+Wenceslas Square has a stage too, putting on its own Christmas themed performances, but on a smaller scale.
+Here, performers appear Thursday to Sunday, from 4pm to 6pm. | |

 Other Attractions

-Both the Old Town Square and Wenceslas Square markets have large nativity scenes built from wood and straw, depicting Mary, Joseph, baby Jesus, and the Three Kings. | | Ice rink at Wenceslas Square | |
+Both the Old Town Square and Wenceslas Square markets have large nativity scenes built from wood and straw, depicting Mary, Joseph, baby Jesus and the Three Kings. | | Ice rink at Wenceslas Square | |

 | |

-Photo Opportunities
+Photo Opportunities | |

 Observation Bridge, Old Town | |